 Our graduates serve as the evidence that Problem-Based Learning is effective.
 They are assertive, independent and professional.
 They are especially skilled in analysing complex issues, gathering and structuring information, working in international teams, leading discussions, and forming and presenting ideas.
 Research shows that when it comes to developing this particular skillset, PBL is more effective than traditional education methods.

 What does a PBL assignment look like?
 During our information sessions you can take part in a mock tutorial to see for yourself.
-Below are two (condensed) examples of real PBL assignments from Maastricht University.
+Below are three (condensed) examples of real PBL assignments from Maastricht University.

 You and a couple of friends have had enough of the political climate in the country and in Europe.
 After some deliberation, you decide to go into European politics.
 You think the best approach is to become a member of the European Parliament, while your friends think you can have more influence on policy if you join the Commission.
 Unconvinced by their arguments, you decide to postpone your decision until you can do more research.
 What questions should you be able to answer in order to arrive at a plan of action?